 Space and silence are important.

-A couple of things experiment with and to be aware off:
+A couple of things to experiment with and be aware of:

 - Experiment having longer silences between phrases